Mathieu94110/Mathieu94110/README.md

 😄 Pronouns: gtOne, Halouf.

-⚡ Fun fact: I play in Starcraft2 game for then years and i always enjoy playing the same games.
+⚡ Fun fact: I play in Starcraft2 game for then years now and i always enjoy playing the same games.

 Top Technologies
 - Vue